BLACK HOREHOUND

 One reference quotes Black Horehound as not possessing Ballonigrin (despite the name) and instead says it is present in several other Ballota species instead, but not Ballota nigra.

 Preleosibirin is a Prefuranoid with, unlike the above, two acetyl groups (lower left) and two five-membered rings (upper right).
-It can easily be envisaged that the carbon chain linking the six-membered rings to the five-membered ring of the other five comes about as a result of the breaking of the oxygen bridge bond on the first five-membered ring (TetraHydroFuran, but the author cannot be sure.
+It can easily be envisaged that the carbon chain linking the six-membered rings to the five-membered ring of the other five comes about as a result of the breaking of the oxygen bridge bond on the first five-membered ring (TetraHydroFuran, but your Author cannot be sure.

 FLAVONOIDS

-Black Horehound also contains the flavonoid Luteolin-7-O-Lactate and its glycopyranoside as well as a poly-methoxylated flavone called Tangeritin, which is present in the peels of Tangerines and other citrus fruits.
+Black Horehound also contains the flavonoid Luteolin-7-O-Lactate and its glycopyranoside as well as a poly-methoxylated flavone called Tangeritin, which is present in the peel of Tangerines and other citrus fruits.
 Tangeritin strengthens the cell walls and also has a cholesterol-lowering effect in the human body, and may also be useful against Parkinson's Disease.
-It will selectively induce apoptosis in Leukaemic cancer cells whilst ignoring normal cells.
+It will selectively induce apoptosis in Leukaemic cancer cells whilst ignoring normal cells and has great potential for use against cancer, although it counteracts the laboratory-synthesized anti-cancer drug Tamoxifen which is already utilised medicinally to suppress the activity of natural killer cells.

 The flavonoids showed some anti-fungal activity against Candida species.